What is Mediation?

 How long does mediation take?

-In person mediation is conducted in sessions that usually last a few hours, and multiple sessions can be scheduled.
+Mediation is conducted in sessions that usually last a few hours.
+Multiple sessions can be scheduled.
 The length of each mediation depends on the circumstances and issues among the parties.
-Some disputes may be able to be resolved online through a series of communications.

 When and Where do mediations take place?

-Disputes can be resolved anywhere.
-In person mediation sessions are scheduled evenings and weekend days.
+Mediations are scheduled evenings and weekend days.
 Parties may meet in Cambridge, MA or a location more convenient.
-I will work with parties to identify the most convenient and effective communication process, which can be mobile or in person.

 Frequently Asked Questions